+The care and labor invested in a Castaldo rubber mold can last for decades.
+The mold will retain its characteristic "memory" and flexibility long after other mold rubbers have become crumbly and stiff.

-- Uncured mold rubber will retain its properties for up to one year if stored away from direct sunlight at temperatures below 70°F (21°C).
+- Uncured mold rubber will retain its propertiesaway for up to one year if stored from direct sunlight at temperatures below 70°F (21°C).
 Longer shelf life may be obtained by refrigeration at no less than 32°F (0°C).
-Accidental vulcanization through exposure to heat or through excessive aging will make the rubber useless for mold making. - AVOID storing unvulcanized mold rubber near heat sources such as radiators, furnaces, in hot attics or in direct sunlight.
-Date all boxes of mold rubber when received and rotate your stock as the rubber vulcanizes slightly day by day throughout its expected shelf life and is at its peak when new. - Nonetheless even rubber a year old can make satisfactory molds, depending on storage conditions and other factors. - Mold rubber may become stiff and hard for weeks or even moths due to exposure to extreme cold.
-Allow the rubber to return to room temperature slowly or warm slightly (100°F/38°C) for 1 hour.
-No permanent damage will result from exposure to low temperatures. - Do not clean the rubber with cotton swabs or cotton balls as the fibers may be left embedded in the mold. - Take care to remove loose threads when pulling off the polish cloth backing supplied with the rubber.
-They may become embedded in the mold. - Try not to touch the rubber with bare hands, as even normal skin oils may cause separation problems.
+DO NOT FREEZE!
+Accidental vulcanization through exposure to heat or by excessive aging will make the rubber useless for mold making. - AVOID storing unvulcanized mold rubber near heat sources such as radiators, furnaces, in hot attics or in direct sunlight.
+Date all boxes of mold rubber when received and rotate your stock as the rubber vulcanizes slightly day by day throughout its expected shelf life and is at itspeak when new.

+normal skin oils may cause separation problems.
 Use tools, tweezers, pliers, etc. as much as possible to pack mold frames.
-If it is necessary to handle the rubber by hand, attempt to touch only the edges. - Take care not to pack a mold frame with rubber laid out in different directions that is, try to observe the natural "grain" of the rubber, avoiding the possibility of molds that are stiff or springy. - In general and aside from other considerations, thin molds are best made from Castaldo White Label®.
-Similarly, thicker molds benefits from the added flexibility of Castaldo Gold Label®.
+If it is necessary to handle the rubber by hand, attempt to touch only the edges.

+- Take care not to pack a mold frame with rubber laid out in different directions that is, try to observe the natural "grain" of the rubber, avoiding the possibility of molds that are stiff or springy. - In general and aside from other considerations, thin molds are best made from Castaldo White Label.
+Similarly, thicker molds benefit from the added flexibility of Castaldo Gold Label.
-Check your vulcanizer temperature regularly with a reliable thermometer.
-Measure the top and bottom plates separately using a block of scrap wood, first between the top plate and the mold, and then between the bottom plate and the mold.
-Sudden thermostat failures are common and are the main cause of mold making problems!

-Preparation of Models and Molds
+Preperation of models and molds

 The model to be embedded in Castaldo Jewelry Molding Rubber must be perfectly clean and dry for production of the best possible molds.
 Cleaning in a solution of water, mild detergent and ammonia is recommended, as is ultrasonic cleaning.
-Some workers prefer as a matter of routine to electroplate their models with rhodium to assure utmost cleanliness and perfection.
+Some workers prefer as a matter of routine to electroplate their models with rhodium to assure a high shine finish and utmost cleanliness.